 Various omega fatty acids

-Which foods contain a lot of antioxidants?
+Which foods contain many antioxidants?

-You can find a high content of antioxidants in these foods:- Carotenoids can be found in carrots, algae, tomatoes, watermelon
+You can find a high content of antioxidants in these foods:

 Do sunscreens increase the formation of free radicals?

-The general answer to this question is a clear NO .
-On the contrary: As explained above, UV rays can cause the formation of free radicals.
-If you continuously protect your skin from UV rays with sunscreen, you reduce the likelihood that UV rays will cause the formation of free radicals.However, mineral UV filters, such as zinc oxide or titanium dioxide, contain one or two oxygen molecules, as the name suggests.
-In 2012, a study* was published on zinc oxide, the mineral filter we use for our sun creams, which demonstrated an increased photocatalytic effect of nano-zinc oxide in combination with UV rays in laboratory experiments.
-It is important to note that these are in-vitro (i.e. in a test tube) studies that could not be confirmed in-vivo (i.e. in humans).
-As already mentioned, the human body has many of its own mechanisms for dealing with the formation of free radicals and these cannot easily be simulated in a test tube.
-In addition, zinc is an antioxidant per se.
+However, mineral UV filters, such as zinc oxide or titanium dioxide, contain one or two oxygen molecules, as the name already indicates.
+For zinc oxide, the mineral filter we use for our sunscreens, a study* was published in 2012 which showed an increased photocatalytic effect of nano-zinc oxide in combination with UV rays in laboratory experiments.
+It is important to note here that these are in-vitro (i.e., in a test tube) studies that could not be confirmed in-vivo (i.e., in humans).
+As already mentioned, the human body has many of its own mechanisms to deal with the formation of free radicals, and these cannot be easily simulated in a test tube.
+In addition, zinc itself is an antioxidant.

 Summary: